LiamLeane/ForemanWindows/readme.md

 ### Setting up an Install Repo

 As with [Foreman-ESXi](https://github.com/LiamLeane/Foreman-ESXi) we need a repo to host our install packages.
-While Windows does not (currently) work well with HTTP sources the scripts transform the HTTP media path in to a UNC path for acquisition so its strongly recommended to dump your WIM files on a web server so its easy to check your paths.
+While Windows does not (currently) work well with HTTP sources the scripts transform the HTTP media path in to a UNC path for acquisition so its strongly recommended to dump your WIM files on a web server so it’s easy to check your paths.

 Repository layout should look like this;